Rock City Gardens reopening in phases

-See Rock City Inc. announced a phased reopening for Rock City Gardens during its Founder’s Day week beginning May 18 for annual and Lookout Mountain resident passholders.
-Rock City is open 8:30 a.m. to 6 p.m. daily for these passholders, with capacity limits per hour.
+See Rock City Inc. will have a phased reopening for Rock City Gardens during its Founder’s Day week beginning, Monday, May 18, for annual and Lookout Mountain resident passholders.

+Rock City, on Lookout Mountain, Ga., is open 8:30 a.m. to 6 p.m. daily for these passholders, with capacity limits per hour.
 A reopening date for all other guests is to be determined soon.

 All gift shops and food locations are opening with capacity limitations.
 Rock City’s outdoor restaurant, Café 7, is also reopening for the season at 50% capacity from 11 a.m. to 4 p.m. daily.
 The annual event Summer Music Weekends is not scheduled for the summer season to help guests maintain physical distancing for the foreseeable future.